API and Plugin Development

 JavaScript API Access

 JavaScript can access the data through the interrobot-plugin library.
 With the library, you can build web crawler plugins that extend InterroBot's functionality to suit your specific needs.
 Please refer to the repository for details on setting up a development environment.
-Windows users will need to use a special debug build to access devtools, while macOS should have everything they need in the stock build from App Store.

 Core API Methods